What you should know: Disneyland Paris with kids

 Meal plan or room discount?

 Often times, when you book a room, you are offered one of two options; free meal plan or impressive room discount.
 Depending on the size of your group, room discount is usually the most cost-effective choice.
-The meal plans offer 2 quick-service meals (think Fast-food), and one snack for each member.
-Want character dinner or sit-down restaurant?
+Depending on the level purchased, the meal plans offer up to 2 meals plus breakfast for each member.
+Want character dinner?
 Use 2 meal vouchers for one sitting.
 Review your expectations of the food and your budget and make the best choice for yourself.
 Clearly, they wouldn’t offer meal-plans if it wasn’t

 Rent or bring your own stroller